US Work Visa for Dentists | VisaNation

 However, like the other visas, there is a catch.
 Once you complete your J-1 visa stint, you will need to fulfill the home residency requirement, which requires J-1 holders to spend two years in their home country after their stint before obtaining another visa or green card.

-The way to get around the home residency requirement is to get a J-1 visa waiver.
+To circumvent the home residency requirement, one can obtain a J-1 visa waiver.
 You can qualify for this if you:

 • Get a “no objection” statement from your home country’s government

-• Have a U.S. federal agency request the home residency requirement to be waived
+• Have a U.S. federal agency request that the home residency requirement be waived

 • Demonstrate that you would likely experience persecution if you returned to your home country

-• Show that returning to your home country would cause extreme hardship for you, your spouse, or your dependent(s).
+• Show that returning to your home country would cause extreme hardship to a U.S. citizen (or lawful permanent resident) spouse or child

 EB-2